ajaymehul/stelligent-u/02-s3/README.md

 _After changing your bucket policy, can you upload files that aren't encrypted?
 If so, how would you require encryption on all files?_

+> By specifying an explicity deny for put actions without encyption in the bucket policy.

 #### Question: Multiple Keys

 _Can you use different keys for different objects?_

+> Yes.

 ## Further Reading